USDC Lending Rates Compared

 Of course, Coinbase is one of the leading crypto exchanges in the US and Circle is a crypto payments startup that has the backing of Goldman Sachs and other notable venture firms.
 Circle also recently acquired the crypto exchange, Poloniex.
 The new joint-venture, named Centre, will be responsible for the issuance, governance, and administrative tasks surrounding the stablecoin.

 Similarly, Dharma is a marketplace that connect lenders and borrowers of cryptoassets.
 It is permissionless and does not require a bank account or any KYC information on its users.
-It allows for loans in 3 different cryptoassets: Ethereum, Dai, and USDC.
-While the interest rate can change, the current rate for lending USDC is 10%.
+It allows for loans in 2 different stablecoins: Dai, and USDC.
+While the interest rate can change, the current rate for lending USDC is 3.7%.

 Salt is a platform that allows user to take out loans USD while using cryptocurrencies as collateral.
 Users will have to overcollateralize the loan.
 For instance, to take out $10,000 USD, users must put up at least $14,200 worth of cryptocurrency.
 Users must also stake a portion of the Salt utility coin.
 Salt accepts many different forms of collateral, including USDC, Bitcoin, Ether, Litecoin and other stablecoins.
 Salt can deny a loan application, so it is not permissionless, but it does not check credit score or other traditional metrics.
 While only USD loans are available now, Salt will shortly be rolling out loans in other fiat and digital currencies.